Semimytilus algosus: Reproduction

-The species reproduces sexually.
 In the past this species was described as simultaneous hermaphroditic but it was later confirmed the species is trioecious.
 It is believed this species evolved from a gonochoric ancestor.

 Occurrence

 Its habitat is rocky shores.
 The species has been found off the coasts of South Africa and is native to Chile.
 The species is also invasive off the coast of Angola and Namibia.